 I don't believe Zamboni did that.
 I just think he shouldn't have rushed his findings to the public without doing more research to prove his theory.
 We want a cure, however, we also don't want to be taken advantage of either.
 I hope other scientists a researchers take this into account before making claims that are not fully proven.

-You can follow the link to the full article above, and another one here, and the results of the actual study here.
+You can follow the link to the full article above.
 If you don't know what CCSVI is, you can follow the links below.

 What do you think?
-Do you still feel that CCSVI is ineffective or do you still think it's a viable option?
+Do you still feel that CCSVI is ineffective, or do you still think it could possibly be a viable option?
+Maybe even some part of another treatment.
+I think it may eventually be the beginning of something that may help with another type of treatment, though not MS.

 Dear Friends,